Response of a baryon-charged medium to energetic partons: Acknowledgements

 \section{Acknowledgements}

-The authors gratefully acknowledge fruitful discussions with Chandrodoy Chattopadhyay, Derek Everett, Mike McNelis, Chanwook Park, Shuzhe Shi, Yasuki Tachibana and Xiaojun Yao.
-L.D. also thanks Rômulo Rougemont for providing tabulated results for $\qhat$ from Ref.~\cite{Rougemont:2015wca}.
-This work was supported in part by the U.S. Department of Energy (DOE), Office of Science, Office for Nuclear Physics under Award No.\ \rm{DE-SC0004286} and within the framework of the BEST Collaboration, and in part by the National Science Foundation (NSF) within the framework of the JETSCAPE Collaboration under Award No.\ \rm{ACI-1550223}.
-L.D. is grateful to the Natural Sciences and Engineering Research Council of Canada for the support.
+Insightful comments by Xin-Nian Wang on the first draft of this work after it was posted online are gratefully acknowledged.
+We also thank Chandrodoy Chattopadhyay, Derek Everett, Mike McNelis, Chanwook Park, Shuzhe Shi, Yasuki Tachibana and Xiaojun Yao for fruitful discussions.
+L.D. expresses his gratitude to Rômulo Rougemont for providing tabulated results for $\qhat$ from Ref.~\cite{Rougemont:2015wca}.
+This work was supported in part by the U.S. Department of Energy (DOE), Office of Science, Office for Nuclear Physics under Award No.\ \rm{DE-SC0004286} and within the framework of the BEST Collaboration, by the National Science Foundation (NSF) within the framework of the JETSCAPE Collaboration under Award No.\ \rm{ACI-1550223}, and by the Natural Sciences and Engineering Research Council of Canada.
 U.H. acknowledges support from a Research Prize from the Alexander von Humboldt Foundation.
 Computing resources were generously provided by the Ohio Supercomputer Center \cite{OhioSupercomputerCenter1987} (Project PAS0254).